MasyanYA-chill/global_warming/README.md

 ## description:
 Kodland project about global_warming.
-I suppose the name of project will be 'VS:GB' kinda 'Versus global warming'.
+I suppose the name of project will be 'VS:GW' kinda 'Versus global warming'.

 ## project idea: